mtpatter/mtpatter.github.io/_pages/projects.md

 And a paper about the [The Zwicky Transient Facility Alert Distribution System](/new-paper-zads/), published in a special issue of Publications of the Astronomical Society of the Pacific.

-### - OSDC
+### - Open Science Data Cloud
-Previously, I was involved with a number of projects in the Open Science Data Cloud ecosystem.
+Previously, I was involved with a number of projects in the Open Science Data Cloud (OSDC) ecosystem.
 We described the basic architecture of community science clouds and use cases for data commons in our paper ['A Case for Data Commons:
 Toward Data Science as a Service'](/new-paper-data-commons/), which appeared in the special issue of Computing in Science and Engineering